Funding Your Study Abroad Experience

 West Sacramento, CA 95798-9062

-*All Quarter Abroad students have a UC Davis Student ID number regardless of their home campus.
-Your 9-digit UC Davis Student ID number is available via your Study Abroad account.
+*All students participating in a Summer Abroad Internships program have a UC Davis Student ID Number regardless of their home campus.
+Your 9-digit UC Davis Student ID Number is available via your UC Davis Study Abroad Account.

 Paying in Person